 Option Description [On] The effects of changes to settings such as white balance, Picture Controls, and exposure compensation are visible in the shooting display.
 [Off] The effects of changes to settings such as white balance, Picture Controls, and exposure compensation are not visible in the shooting display.
 The hue and brightness of the display can be adjusted for ease of viewing during extended photo shoots.
-A on appears in the shooting display.
+A 60 icon appears in the shooting display.

+d10: Framing Grid Display

-d8: Framing Grid DisplayMENU button → ✓ Custom Settings menu
+MENU button ⇒ / Custom Settings menu